WHAT IS A VASCULAR DISEASE?

 WHAT ARE THE TREATMENT RECOMMENDATIONS?

 Treatment of chronic venous disease (CVD) should focus on treating venous hypertension and reducing the endothelial damage and inflammation that results from it.
 Venous problems can be corrected with lifestyle changes, and with conservative medical and surgical interventions.
-Medications, compression therapy, and exercise can improve the condition, but sometimes venous problems require more intensive treatment to restore vein health and functionality.

 Chronic Venous Disease (CVD) is a complex chronic disease that will progress and have a substantial impact on the patient's quality of life (QoL) if not adequately treated.
 For this reason, the key recommendation for GPs is to refer patients presenting with varicose veins, or skin changes in the lower extremities that could be caused by chronic venous insufficiency, to a specialist vascular surgery service.
 Treatment options have improved in recent years and include compression and venoactive drug therapy, surgery and endovenous laser ablation, radiofrequency, or sclerotherapy.